Biology + Environment = Gay or Straight

 (Second in a 3-part series on sexual orientation.)

-Posted on December 4, 2015, in feminism, LGBT+, psychology, sex and sexuality and tagged did you choose to be straight, feminism, LGBT+, psychology, sex, sexual orientation, sexuality.
+Posted on December 4, 2015, in feminism, LGBTQ+, psychology, sex and sexuality and tagged did you choose to be straight, feminism, LGBTQ+, psychology, sex, sexual orientation, sexuality.
 Bookmark the permalink.
 28 Comments.